roycehaynes/rollsroyce/README.md

 4. On settings page, select rollsroyce as theme and save.

-5. To make custom changes, go to ```rollsroyce/partials/custom``` directory.
+5. To make custom changes, go to ```default.hbs``` and search for 'TODOs' to add things like twitter handle, google analytics ID, etc. This is a temporary fix to a problem in Ghost v0.4.

-Below are example variables.
-Note: You must only put one line per hbs file in the custom directory.
-The exception to this rule is navigation.hbs.

-TODO(royce): Add details.